Mount Point, Identify Your SSD’s UUID, udev Rules.

 - Open the

-with the appropriate filesystem type if your SSD uses a different one (e.g.,ntfs
+ext4with the appropriate filesystem type if your SSD uses a different one (e.g.,ntfsfor NTFS).

 Explanation of the fields: